vardhan2298/Tomcat_project/README.md

 # maven-project

-Simple Maven Project to build in CICD Pipeline
+Simple Maven Project to build in CICD Pipeline.